Vaughan Surname Meaning, History & Origin

-Vaughan Surname Genealogy
+Vaughan Surname Meaning

-Vaughan Resources on
+Vaughan Surname Resources on The Internet

-Biography Online.
+- Welsh Biography Online.
 Vaughans.

 - Vaughan Vaughn Resource Group.
 Vaughan/Vaughn resources

 - The Vaughan Family.
 Vaughans at Courtfield.

 Wales.
 There were various Vaughan landed gentry in mid-Wales:

 - They started with the Vaughans of Tretower near Crickhowell.
 Sir Roger Vaughan took over the property in 1450 and it stayed with his family for the next three hundred years.